recoilme/kukushka/README.md

 ## How it work

-`Kukushka` implement SET,GET,GETS and CLOSE memecashed command
+`Kukushka` implement SET,GET,GETS and CLOSE memcache comand

 Value - ignored.
 Then you send SET yourkey - kukushka will add this key at cuckoo filter